 Carlos Jaramillo – 120 million years for a single man

 A leading figure in paleontology, Colombian scientist Carlos Jaramillo specializes in the evolution of Amazonian-Andean ecosystems over the past 120 million years.
-The researcher at the Smithsonian Tropical Research Institute has, in particular, shed light on the origins of the region’s rich biodiversity.
+The researcher at the Smithsonian Tropical Research Institute has, in particular, shed light on the origins of the region’s abundant biodiversity.

 Nearly 40 articles in two years

-Not a courtier but a networker, Carlos Jaramillo collaborates with teams from all over the world.
+Not a courtier but a networker, Carlos Jaramillo collaborates with teams from around the world.
 Pierre-Olivier Antoine has been working with him since 2008.
-This collaboration led the University of Montpellier to invite him to serve as a visiting professor in September 2019.
-The invitation ultimately lasted two years, as the difficult period of the COVID-19 pandemic prompted the Colombian to extend his stay in France.
-During those two years, the “hyperactive” scholar—as his colleagues describe him—published nearly 40 scientific articles, all of which he authored solely on behalf of UM.“He has thus fully and willingly contributed to the university’s international reputation in the field of evolutionary ecology,” UM President Philippe Augé told him during the ceremony.
-In one of his publications, which appeared in April 2021 in Science, the specialist in the evolution of Amazonian-Andean ecosystems demonstrates that the profound crisis at the Cretaceous-Tertiary boundary (which led to the near-extinction of the dinosaurs) is the origin of the region’s current biodiversity.
-The flora, dominated by conifers during the Cretaceous, was largely decimated and then reconstituted over the following millions of years, giving rise to a new plant kingdom that had previously been marginal: that of the angiosperms.
+This collaboration led the University of Montpellier to host him in September 2019 as a visiting professor.
+The invitation ultimately lasted two years, as the challenges posed by the COVID-19 pandemic led the Colombian scholar to extend his stay in France.
+During those two years, the “hyperactive” scholar—as his colleagues describe him—published nearly 40 scientific articles, all of which he authored solely on behalf ofUM.“He has thus fully and willingly contributed to the university’s international reputation in the field of evolutionary ecology,” saidUM PresidentUM Augé as he thanked him during the ceremony.
+In one of his publications, which appeared in April 2021 in *Science*, the specialist in the evolution of Amazonian-Andean ecosystems demonstrates that the profound crisis at the Cretaceous–Tertiary boundary (which led to the near-extinction of the dinosaurs) is the origin of the region’s current biodiversity.
+The flora, dominated by conifers during the Cretaceous, was largely decimated at that time, only to be rebuilt over the following millions of years, giving rise to a new plant kingdom that had previously been marginal: the angiosperms.

-At ISEM, Carlos Jaramillo has won everyone over.“Carlos talks to everyone, attends all the seminars, and is always happy to share his thoughts,” says Pierre-Olivier Antoine, a fan who can’t help but contrast the Colombian researcher’s friendliness with the difficulties he faced in renewing his residence permit:“He came very close to being undocumented.”
-This interpersonal skill is equally valuable in the field, where collecting samples in sometimes tense socio-political contexts requires earning the trust of local populations.
+At ISEM, Carlos Jaramillo has won unanimous approval.“Carlos talks with everyone, attends all the seminars, and willingly shares his thoughts,” says Pierre-Olivier Antoine, an admirer who can’t help but contrast the Colombian researcher’s friendliness with the difficulties he faced in renewing his residence permit:“He came very close to being undocumented.”
+This interpersonal skill is equally valuable in the field, where collecting samples in sometimes tense sociopolitical contexts requires earning the trust of local communities.
 “In the field, people size us up immediately.
-If we arrive acting like colonists, things go badly… With Carlos, I’ve never had a problem,” says Pierre-Olivier Antoine.
-He adds:“Carlos also has a knack, an ability to pinpoint, even under difficult conditions, where the samples will contain the markers we’re looking for.”
-A valuable talent for teams setting out on missions more than 10,000 km from their laboratory, with the risk of returning empty-handed.
-Among his major discoveries, Carlos Jaramillo counts the largest snake ever identified, Titanoboa, measuring 14 meters in length.
+If we come across as colonizers, things go badly… With Carlos, I’ve never had a problem,” says Pierre-Olivier Antoine.
+He adds:“Carlos also has a knack—an ability to pinpoint, even under difficult conditions, where the samples will contain the markers we’re looking for.”
+This is a valuable skill for teams embarking on missions more than 10,000 km from their laboratory, with the risk of returning empty-handed.
+Among his major discoveries, Carlos Jaramillo counts the largest snake ever identified, Titanoboa, which measured 14 meters in length.
 Fortunately, this titan went extinct… 60 million years ago!